 X-ray showing files in root canal

+All root canal treatment procedures are done by isolating the tooth with a rubber dam to provide a clean and saliva-free environment.
 Root canal treatment may be done in single or multiple visits depending on tooth complexity.
-In between treatment appointments, medicament may be placed within the canals and the tooth is covered with a temporary filling.
+In between treatment appointments, medicaments may be placed within the canals and the tooth is covered with a temporary filling.

 The information provided on this page does not replace information from your healthcare professional.
 Please consult your healthcare professional for more information.